gpuweb/gpuweb/proposals/subgroups.md

 | --- | --- |
 | **subgroups** | Allows the WGSL feature and adds new limits |
 | ~subgroups-f16~ | Allows WGSL feature.
 Requires **subgroups** and **shader-f16** |

+Note: An adapter supporting both `shader-f16` and `subgroups` GPU features must support using f16 in subgroups operations if and only if `subgroups` and `f16` WGSL extensions enabled.

 **TODO**: Can we expose a feature to require a specific subgroup size?
 No facility exists in Metal so it would have to be a separate feature.